Water Conservation

 • as an even number house do i water thursdays once a week, or on even days here in parksville

-doreen asked over 1 year ago
+doreen asked about 2 years ago

 At this time, the City is at stage 2 watering restriction https://www.parksville.ca/cms/wpattachments/wpID377atID7214.pdf which allows every other day watering (even/odd)